Jane Jensen (video game designer)

-Jane Jensen (born Jane Elizabeth Smith; January 28, 1963 in Palmerton, Pennsylvania) is an American video game designer and author.
-She is mostly known as the creator of the Gabriel Knight series of adventure games, and also co-founded Oberon Media and Pinkerton Road video game development companies.
+Jane Jensen (born January 28, 1963) is an American video game designer and author.
+She is the creator of the Gabriel Knight series of adventure games, and also co-founded Oberon Media and Pinkerton Road video game development companies.
 Jensen also writes under the name Eli Easton.

+"The Gabriel Knight series is one of the most beloved franchises in the adventure game genre," Adventure Game Hotspot wrote in 2023.

-Early life
+Early life and education

-Jane Jensen was born Jane Elizabeth Smith, the youngest of seven children.
-She received a BA in computer science from Anderson University in Indiana and worked as a systems programmer for Hewlett-Packard.
+Jensen was born Jane Elizabeth Smith, on January 28, 1963, in Palmerton, Pennsylvania, the youngest of seven children.
+She read horror fiction extensively since her teen years.
+She attended and graduated from Allentown Central Catholic High School, and then received a BA in computer science from Anderson University in Anderson, Indiana.

 Career

+She worked as a systems programmer for Hewlett-Packard.

+Her love of both computers and creative writing eventually led her to the computer gaming industry and Sierra On-Line, where she worked as a writer on Police Quest III: The Kindred and EcoQuest: The Search for Cetus.
+Veteran game designer Roberta Williams, co-founder of Sierra On-Line and creator of the first graphic adventure game, Mystery House, selected Jensen to co-design King's Quest VI: Heir Today, Gone Tomorrow.
+Jensen wrote the text and dialogue, which were highly praised in reviews.